community-led-design/kit/src/case-studies/coding-to-learn-and-create-co-designing-with-kids-with-complex-needs.md

 ### Approach: Summer coding camps

-{% figure "/assets/media/boys-group-design-activity.jpg", "A group of students and an instructor is using the prototype to control the movement of the robots.
-Markers have been stuck to the robots, so when they move they draw images on a piece of paper underneath them." %}
+{% figure "/assets/media/boys-group-design-activity.jpg", "A young student sits with a laptop on the floor, in front of panels of paper taped to the ground.
+The project prototype is on the laptop screen.
+There are robots sitting on top of the paper, with markers attached to it.
+On the opposite side of the room, a group of students are looking and pointing at the laptop in front of them." %}

-Students using our prototype
+Students test out our project prototype by coding a path for the robot to move in.
+The robots are attached to markers, so when they move, they also create drawings on the paper.
 {% endfigure %}

-{% figure "/assets/media/design-activity-using-the-prototype.jpg", "Four students in wheelchairs sit around a large piece of paper with robots sitting on top.
-The robots have been attached with markers and paintbrushes.
-The children are using their laptops to move the robots." %}
+{% figure "/assets/media/design-activity-using-the-prototype.jpg", "A group of students in wheelchairs and facilitators are sitting around large panels of paper taped to the ground.
+Sitting on top of the paper are small robots that have markers attached to them.
+At the edge of the paper are an assortment of markers and paints." %}

-Students testing out robots
+A larger group of students testing out the project prototype.
 {% endfigure %}

 We had five coding camps in the summer of 2019.
 For each camp, we worked with kids with different abilities and from different age groups over a period of five days.